 How can people, including children, get involved?

-Have a discussion in their country on the topic of the DGD.
+Have a discussion in their country on the topic of the DGD (2018).

-- Send public or private information to the Committee before the DGD (link to call for submissions). - Ask to take part in the DGD in Geneva or watch it online.
+- Send public or private information to the Committee before the DGD (2018) - · Ask to take part in the DGD in Geneva or watch it online.